 Will there be another version of Windows after Windows 10?
 Probably yes.
 Yes, I know MS claimed 10 is the ultimate version that will be updated ‘forever’.
 But ‘forever’ in business may be few years.
 If they find out re-branding could help to sell more licences, they will release some new Windows version like (yeah! waited long time to use this point) 640kB ought to be enough for everyone.

-I don’t mean Windows 10 as a service was just empty words, but this business model may turn to be less effective for MS in some time so they gonna change it, together with Windows 11 version or windows 12 version.
+I don’t mean Windows 10 as a service was just empty words, but this business model may turn to be less effective for MS in some time so they gonna change it, together with Windows 11 version or windows 12 version or windows 13.
 There were many errors like Windows 10 Memory Management Error and Bad Pool Header issue in Windows 10, hope these all be fixed in Windows 11.

 Other Windows Release and Updates